Export UV mapped & textured meshes from gmax as OBJ formatted models

 Renaming by using "Save As..." to save the text file as *.obj instead of *.txt as it was previously

-Conclusion: importing resulting OBJ files into other 3D applications ^
+Conclusion: import OBJ into other 3D applications ^

 In order to get the OBJ file into another 3D application, that program will obviously need to be able to import *.obj formatted data.
 Failing that, the OBJ will need to be converted to another format that can be imported - if a file converter isn't available Blender 3D can be used to import the OBJ which can then be exported back out to a different format; *.dxf or *.3ds for example.